mlandukid/Hooligan-Challenge/README.md

 - Commits

 I feel my commits could have been more frequent.
-However I took a plunge into AWS and wasn't entirely sure where ideal milestones could be identified so there were times where I had the whole function written before committing.
+However I took a plunge into AWS Lambda and wasn't entirely sure where ideal milestones could be identified so there were times where I had the whole function written before committing.
 In the future I am more wise to where commit points could be and how I could more efficiently manage my code.

 ### Another solution